Arthur Viana

-Arthur Rodrigues Viana (born 12 April 2004), known as Arthur Viana, is a Brazilian footballer who plays as a forward for Ehime FC.
+Arthur Rodrigues Viana (born 12 April 2004), known as Arthur Viana, is a Brazilian footballer who plays as a forward for Liga Portugal 2 club Feirense.

 Career

 Born in Gravataí, Rio Grande do Sul, Arthur Viana played for ten years in the youth sides of Grêmio before signing for Cruzeiro in August 2023.
 On 6 June of the following year, he renewed his contract with the former until December 2026.

 Arthur Viana made his first team – and Série A – debut on 16 June 2024, coming on as a half-time substitute for injured Rafa Silva in a 0–0 away draw against Vasco da Gama.